siqad/siqad/packaging/debian/README.md

 ## Packaging Procedure

 First, prepare a clean archive of the SiQAD source code.
 The SiQAD repository contains submodules but the `git archive` command doesn't archive submodules work out of the box.
-My lazy approaching of acquiring clean SiQAD source code is just to clone the repository recursively:
+My lazy approach of acquiring clean SiQAD source code is just to clone the repository recursively:

 ```
 git clone --recurse-submodules https://github.com/siqad/siqad.git siqad-0.2.2